JuiceFV/Cats_Queue_Management_System/README.md

 So, I would like to begin from that the service represents the [Queue Data Structure](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)).
 The structure works according FIFO rule.
 1. If an user took a token, he should seize it within 60 seconds from the moment when it became first.
 When 60 seconds out - his token will automatically popped from a queue.
 2. If an user used his token and now he is interacting with an image, then the timer (60 seconds) for the new first place is freezing until the user which interacting with image finishes.
-3. If user's token is not first in a queue and you trying to get an image, then an user will obtain the alert, that it's not his turn.
+3. If user's token is not first in a queue and he is trying to get an image, then the user will obtain the alert, that it's not his turn.
 4. If an user trying to obtain an image using not existing token - then he will be banned.
 YES, AND I DO NOT CARE IF YOU WRONG.
 5. If database is empty and an user trying to get an image then he will get appropriate alert.
 6. If an user was banned then he can't use the service.
 His ip will shoved into [.ip_banlist](https://github.com/JuiceFV/Cats_Queue_Management_System/blob/master/application/.ip_banlist)